btb/SmartDiskII/README.md

 A set of latches (U9) is used to automatically select the appropriate region depending on which slot the SmartDiskII is placed in.

-SmartPort devices can only be installed on connector DRV1.

 ## Disk II Operation

 The card also works as a regular Disk II controller.
 For this, the 0xxx